cozy/cozy-stack/docs/sharing-design.md

 for the sharing, we need to take care of the stability and convergence of the replication algorithm.

-With these constraints, the approache we have chosen is to put a copy a file that was moved out of the sharing in the trash when this operation is replicated.
+With these constraints, the approache we have chosen is to put a copy of a file that was moved out of the sharing in the trash when this operation is replicated.
 For the member of the sharing that has made the operation, the file will be the same (no need to change how the VFS work), and it is only later,